Student Accounts and Email

 Several resources can be accessed on the main level of the Myrin Library for creating multimedia objects, developing video presentations, and using other multimedia resources.

 Library and IT Services also have a poster printer that is available to students for academic purposes.
 Charges may apply for use of the printer.
-Most classrooms are equipped with data projectors, digital displays or smart boards that can be connected to the faculty or student laptops.
+Classrooms are equipped with data projectors or digital displays that can be connected to the faculty or student laptops.

 Residence Hall Networking

 All main campus buildings (including residences and all residential village houses) have wireless networking to accommodate student connection to the Internet.
-The laptops provided to students are set up and configured for network use.
+Student laptops can be easily set up and configured for network use, but Technology Support (at the Learning Curve in Myrin) is available to assist as necessary.

 The campus-wide networks are intended for individual student use only.
 Using the connection for any commercial purposes or to create any type of server (game, web, FTP, etc.) is prohibited and may result in the loss of your connection.
 Using any IP address other than the one assigned to you by Information Technology is also prohibited and will result in the loss of your connection.